 |Boron||2400-2500 MHz||PCB Antenna||Particle||ANT-FLXV2||2.0dBi peak|

-It is also possible to use most antennas designed for Wi-Fi (2.4 GHz) as a mesh antenna.
-For example, you can use duck or even Yagi antennas for longer range.
+It is also possible to use most antennas designed for Wi-Fi (2.4 GHz) as a BLE antenna.
 In some cases, a u.FL to RP-SMA adapter will be required.
 If you are building a product using alternative antennas, additional certification may be required.